tleecsm/VoVTCG/www/data/cards.md

  - Cost: 1

-Until the start of your next turn, whenever an opponent reveals a reinforcement, that reinforcement is placed on the bottom of their deck.
+Until the start of your next turn, whenever an opponent's reinforcement is revealed, that reinforcement is placed on the bottom of their deck.
 <br>

 ##### ALP.SCT.003